Fit as a Mama Bear

 Use this DIY face toner for inflammation, to hydrate skin, and reduce puffiness.
 Made with only four ingredients, this DIY face toner whips up in under five minutes and helps keep skin looking fresh.

-A few more red bumps, a bit of puffiness, and all of this has resulted in me having to put some actual effort into a routine.
+A few more red bumps, a bit of puffiness, and all of this has resulted in me having to put some actual effort into a routine (though using some of the best mascaras at least makes my eyes look good!).

 And since I like to keep things as simple and natural as possible, I, of course, whipped up my own DIY natural face toner!